Self-Resolving Prediction Markets for Unverifiable Outcomes: Incentives under Cross-Entropy Scoring Rules

-Having characterized what agent $t$ expects their reference agent's belief to be, we turn our attention to \emph{incentives} under cross-entropy scoring rules.
-Specifically, we want to translate the guarantee that agent $t$'s expectation of agent $r$'s belief is within some desired $\varepsilon'$ of their own true belief to an upper bound on the gain in deviating from truthful reporting.
-To this end, we establish the following result:
+Now, this result depends on the $\tau-$granularity of agent $t$'s signal; this isn't an assumption but comes directly from our model and may not be easily known by the mechanism designer.
+In order to provide a result that \emph{doesn't} depend on the $\tau$-granularity, we can translate the guarantee that agent $t$'s expectation of agent $r$'s belief is within some desired $\varepsilon'$ of their own true belief to an upper bound on the gain in deviating from truthful reporting with the following:

 \begin{theorem}[Upper Bound in Deviating from Truthful Reporting under Cross-Entropy Scoring Rules] If agent $t$ is paid based on a cross-entropy scoring rule with respect to agent $r$ who reports truthfully, the difference in expected payoff when deviating from truthful report ${\bf p}^{(t)}$ associated with signal $x^{(t)}$ to misreport ${\bf q}^{(t)}$ is: